UnixJunkie/molenc/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3546675.svg)](https://doi.org/10.5281/zenodo.3546675)

-The implemented fingerprint is J-L Faulon's "Signature Molecular Descriptor" (SMD[1]).
+The implemented fingerprint is J-L Faulon's "Signature Molecular Descriptor" (SMD [1]).
 This is an unfolded-counted chemical fingerprint.
 Such fingerprints are less lossy than famous chemical fingerprints like ECFP4.
 SMD encoding doesn't introduce feature collisions upon encoding.
 Also, a feature dictionary is created at encoding time.
 This dictionary can be used later on to map a given feature index to an atom environment.
+Molenc also implements unfolded-counted atom pairs [2].

-We recommend using a radius of zero to one (molenc.sh -r 0:1 ...) or zero to two.
+For SMD, we recommend using a radius of zero to one (molenc.sh -r 0:1 ...) or zero to two.

-Currently, the fingerprint can be run using atom types (#pi-electrons, element symbol, #HA neighbors, formal charge).
+Currently, the atom typing scheme being used is:
+(#pi-electrons, element symbol, #HA neighbors, formal charge).

 In the future, we might add pharmacophore feature points[3] (Donor, Acceptor, PosIonizable, NegIonizable, Aromatic, Hydrophobe), to allow a fuzzier description of molecules.
-It is also planned to support atom pairs[2] in addition to or in combination with SMD.

 # How to install the software